-Talking to your Parents about Study Abroad
+Talking to your Parents about OCS

 An off-campus experience can be an incredible opportunity for you to learn, grow, and become more independent.
 However, before you do so, it’s important to talk to your family about your plans and get their support.
 Below, we have included some suggestions to help you prepare for the conversation.